Clan na Gael’s Fall Production

 Trivia Night

-Join us on 12.06.2024 AT 7PM for another fun filled night of trivia.
-Oh and don’t forget to wear GREEN & RED
+Join us for another fun filled night of trivia.
+Oh and don’t forget to wear PURPLE

 Trivia Night takes place on the first Friday of the month – and hands down one of the highlights of the GAC’s monthly activities so don’t miss out – you could win some cool stuff!